Highlights

 No cognitive or functional decline.

-At this point, everything seems normal.
-There’s no noticeable memory loss or confusion—just everyday life as usual.
+At this point, everything appears to be normal.
+There’s no noticeable memory loss or confusion, just everyday life as usual.

 Stage 2: Subjective Forgetfulness